w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 Problems:
 1. The value of the property odrl:action is no longer an instance of the class odrl:Action.
 As a consequence, the rule (the permission) inside the policy is no longer an individual belonging to the class odrl:Rule.
-2. Not all ODRL constraint operators can be represented right now using SWRL'a built-ins for comparisons, e.g. https://www.w3.org/TR/odrl-vocab/#term-isNoneOf or http://www.w3.org/ns/odrl/2/andSequence don't have a "direct" match in SWRL.
+2. Not all ODRL constraint operators can be represented right now using SWRL'a built-ins for comparisons, e.g. https://www.w3.org/TR/odrl-vocab/#term-isNoneOf and http://www.w3.org/ns/odrl/2/andSequence have not a "direct" match in SWRL.
 3. ODRL constraints are not exclusively for use with ODRL actions, they can also be used to constrain Asset and Party Collections (https://www.w3.org/TR/odrl-vocab/#term-refinement).

-**State of the art on policies monitoring**
+**Solution 3**
+A third solution that is also the most voted consists in using SHACL (Rules) instead of SWRL -> https://www.w3.org/TR/shacl; https://www.w3.org/TR/shacl-af/#rules with which you can basically express anything you can also express with SPARQL.

+**References on policies monitoring and compliance checking**

 N. Fornara and M. Colombetti.
 Using Semantic Web Technologies and Production Rules for Reasoning on Obligations, Permissions, and Prohibitions.
 AI Communications, vol. 32, no. 4, pp. 319-334, 2019. https://people.lu.usi.ch/fornaran/AIComm2019/AIComm32(2019)_Fornara.pdf